-LVT 2015 r The highest vineyards in Gigondas, cool-textured wines, but recent gain in ripeness is notable, and good.
+LVT 2016 r The highest vineyards in Gigondas, cool-textured wines, but recent gain in ripeness is notable, and good.
 Slightly shorter raising, and touches here and there from the daughters to make the wines more approachable, with finesse on the agenda.
-Both 2014 Beaumes-de-Venise reds were STGT, four star wines, and the 2015 Gigondas red was also a **** wine.
+Both 2014 Beaumes-de-Venise reds were STGT, four star wines, and both the 2015 and 2016 Gigondas reds were also **** wines.
+It was sad to learn of the sudden passing of Etienne de Menthon in July, 2017

 LVT 2010 Muscat Longtime domaine with widespread vineyards south of Beaumes, notably Ventoux and Vin de Pays.
 Muscat has been good on and off over the decades since the 1970s, often marked by an apricot colour.
 The vineyards will be worked organically from the 2015 vintage.